modscripps/mixsea/HOW_TO_RELEASE.md

      ```
     You will need to be listed as a package owner at
     https://pypi.python.org/pypi/mixsea for this to work.
-12. Push your changes to master:
+12. Push your changes to main:
      ```
-     git push upstream master
+     git push upstream main
      git push upstream --tags
      ```
-13. Update the stable branch (used by ReadTheDocs) and switch back to master:
+13. Update the stable branch (used by ReadTheDocs) and switch back to main:
      ```
      git checkout stable
-     git rebase master
+     git rebase main
      git push upstream stable
-     git checkout master
+     git checkout main
      ```
     It's OK to force push to 'stable' if necessary.
 (We also update the stable
     branch with `git cherrypick` for documentation only fixes that apply the